CharlieLiu17/Techniq/README.md

 https://user-images.githubusercontent.com/50965230/177243187-7b14fb76-bcaa-4736-a4ec-3dd9cab62f23.mp4

-Notice the significantly different camera angles, yet Techniq can still correctly synchronize.
+Notice even with significantly different camera angles, Techniq can still correctly synchronize.

 ## Who is this for?